Debalent/Finthos/PROSPECT-EMAIL-TEMPLATE.md

 ## ⚖️ IMPORTANT LEGAL NOTICE

 **By accessing the attached materials or continuing to read this email, you agree to maintain strict confidentiality** and are bound by the terms outlined in the attached LEGAL-DISCLAIMER.md document.
-All information shared is proprietary and confidential to Finthos Inc.
+All information shared is proprietary and confidential to PeopleTrustPay Inc.

 **Key Legal Protections:**
 - All information provided "AS IS" without warranty